-This article will help you to set up DNS (Domain Name System) on Linux/Unix based system.
-DNS is mainly used for resolves host-names, which means it can easily bind IP addresses into a fully qualified domain name (FQDN) like www.linuxteck.com or www.google.com to Ip addresses like 166.62.27.62 / 172.217.166.110.
+In this article, you will learn how to set up DNS (Domain Name System) on a Linux/Unix based system.
+DNS is mainly used to resolve hostnames, so it can translate IP addresses into fully qualified domain names (FQDNs), such as 172.217.166.110 into www.linuxteck.com.
 It is one of the basements of the internet.
-When you look for a domain name in a browser, it sends a question over the net to take a look at the domain with its corresponding IP address.
-Once identified, it uses the IP address to retrieve the website’s information.
-This whole technique takes simply milliseconds.
-The DNS term is used by many names, like name server, domain name system and nameserver.
+When you type a domain name in your browser, it sends a query across the internet to get a look at the corresponding IP address.
+After finding the IP address, it retrieves the website's information.
+The whole process only takes a few milliseconds.
+The term DNS is used by many names, such as name servers, domain name systems, and nameservers.

-This step by step guide will help you to setup Master-Slave DNS Server CENTOS/RHEL 7.6
+This step-by-step guide will help you to set up a Master-Slave DNS Server CENTOS/RHEL 7.x

 My Lab Setup :

-For the Lab setup, I am using 3 machines in total.
-2 for server setup (Master-&-Slave) and 1 for a client to connect the DNS server
+For the lab setup, I am using 3 machines in total.
+2 for the server setup (Master-&-Slave) and 1 for the client to connect to the DNS server

 BIND Packages :